Xi Jinping Thought: Other

 Xi Jinping Thought seeks to reinvigorate the mass line.
+The Thought includes the theoretical system of Chinese modernization, promoting CCP's economic and political development model and contrasts with what the CCP terms "Western-style development."
+The concept of holistic national security is also a part of Xi Jinping Thought.
 In economic matters, Xi Jinping Thought highlights the historical importance of state-owned enterprises:

 [W]ithout the important material foundation that state-owned enterprises have laid for China's development over a long period of time, without the major innovations and key core technologies achieved by state-owned enterprises, and without state-owned enterprises' long-term commitment to a large number of social responsibilities, there would be no economic independence and national security for China, no continuous improvement in people's lives, and no socialist China standing tall in the East of the world.

+While regarding private businesses, it emphasizes:

+The private economy is the main form of economic organization of the non-public economy, an important achievement in the development of the socialist market economy, and an important force in promoting the development of the socialist market economy...the private economy has become the main space for entrepreneurship and employment, an important domain for technological innovation, and an important source of national taxation revenue.